XtressLabs/webapp-xtressials/src/content/projects/projects.md

 </column>
 <column lg="7" md="5">

-## A collection of guidelines, resources, and ethics to give you what you need to design human-centric AI solutions.
+## We design human-centric innovative solutions for those in need.

 </column>